 Each principle is briefly summarized in this post, and then illustrated and explained in greater detail in a linked post that shows how the concept was applied in an actual conflict.

 If you’re a church leader, I encourage you to discuss the detailed explanation of each principle with your leadership team, either as part of your regular meetings or during a special weekend retreat.
-Then plan specific ways that you can model, teach and apply these concepts to the relational challenges your church and members are facing today.
+Then plan specific ways you can model, teach and apply these concepts to the relational challenges your church and members are facing today.

 If you’re not a church leader, please pass this information on to your pastor.
 Before doing so, however, please read this post yourself.
 If you do, you’ll see that these principles readily apply to the conflicts you face in your own marriage, with your children or in your workplace.